Freedom from per-seat pricing, finally

 When we sat down to price Lydo, I drew two scenarios on a whiteboard.

 A 6-person startup.
-Slack would charge them $90 a month — about $1,080 a year.
+Using the same Slack Business+ math, that is $90 a month, or about $1,080 a year.
 Tight, but defensible.
 Every person there is core, every person is full-time, every person is high-leverage.

 A single restaurant.
 Thirty people.
-Slack would charge them $450 a month — $5,400 a year.
+That is $450 a month, or $5,400 a year.
 To do what, exactly?
 Run a chat app for hourly staff who’ll cycle through in eighteen months?
 The owner laughs and goes back to the group chat.
 We’ve watched it happen dozens of times.

 Now scale that up.
-A hospitality group running four locations — 120 people across the org.
-That’s $1,800 a month. $21,600 a year.
+A hospitality group running four locations: 120 people across the org.
+At the same Slack Business+ annual price, that’s $1,800 a month. $21,600 a year.
 For a chat app.
 The owner doesn’t even take the meeting.

-The same software, the same need — communication a business actually owns instead of one that lives on a phone — and the pricing model picks a winner.
-Tech-shaped startups get the workspace.
-Frontline operators get the WhatsApp group.
+The same software, the same need (communication the organization actually owns instead of a group chat living on phones), and the pricing model picks a winner.
+Classic desk teams get the workspace.
+Teams with contractors, shifts, volunteers, clients, and people on the move get the workaround.

 Per Space, once

 So Lydo charges per Space, not per seat.
 A four-person Space costs the same as a forty-person Space.
-Pro is $23 a month.
-Business is $79 a month.
-Both billed annually; monthly’s a few bucks more.
+Pro is $23 a month when billed annually or $29 month-to-month.
+Business is $79 a month when billed annually or $99 month-to-month.
 Your whole team joins free, always, no exceptions, no asterisks.

 When we tell people this, the first reaction is usually a long pause.
 Then: “How do you make money?”